 Discussion

 Over the past twenty years effects on the surveillance task have been treated as evidence for attitude formation in the absence of awareness/recollective memory.
 This claim has fed theories about EC and attitudes, as well as interventions that are assumed to ‘implicitly’ modify problematic beliefs and behavior.
 Yet strong claims regarding ‘unaware EC’ necessitate strong evidence.
-In this replication attempt we sought to confirm if an effect can be produced on the surveillance task when the original Olson & Fazio (2001) awareness exclusion criterion was used.
-We also explored if an effect still emerges when three other criteria were employed.
+In this replication attempt, our confirmatory analyses examined whether an effect was produced on the surveillance task using when the original Olson & Fazio (2001) awareness exclusion criterion.
+We also conducted (preregistered) exploratory analyses into whether the effect was robust under three other criteria.

 Our confirmatory analyses using Olson & Fazio’s (2001) original exclusion criterion demonstrated a small but significant EC effect on the surveillance task.
 We therefore replicated their effect, in the sense that significant results were found in both studies.
 However, it is worth noting that no EC effect emerged when any of the other three alternative awareness exclusion criteria were applied.
 To complicate matters further, EC effects did not differ significantly between these four criteria.
 This poses a challenge in how to make a global interpretation of effects that (a) fall on either side of the significant versus non-significant divide, and yet (b) cannot be distinguished from one another.

-The ‘successfulness’ of a replication can also be defined in other ways that may aid the interpretation of the results.
-Previous large scale replication efforts in psychology have noted a marked decrease in the effect sizes observed between original and replication studies (Open Science Collaboration, 2015).
-We observed a similar result here: even the largest effect size we observed (g = 0.12) was almost half that observed in the meta-analysis of published literature (g = 0.20) and less than half of that observed in the original study (g = 0.27).
+The ‘success’ of a replication can also be defined in other ways that may aid the interpretation of the results.
+Previous large-scale replication efforts in psychology have noted a marked decrease in the effect sizes observed between original and replication studies (Open Science Collaboration, 2015).
+We observed a similar result here: even the largest meta-analytic effect size we observed among the four exclusion criteria (g = 0.12 using the Olson & Fazio, 2001 exclusion criterion) was approximately half that observed in the meta-analysis of published literature (g = 0.20) and less than half of that observed in the original study (g = 0.27).
+This is in line with the 50% reduction in effect sizes observed in large-scale replication efforts elsewhere (Schäfer & Schwarz, 2019).
 Results demonstrated that observed power in the published literature is therefore extremely low (median power = 0.14).
 Together, these two points suggest the published literature on the surveillance task reports significant results at a rate far above what one should expect in the absence of publication bias or selective reporting.

 Further reasons for caution can be found in the ‘awareness/recollection memory’ concept itself.
 Debate continues to rage about what such exclusion criteria even capture: some argue that it is ‘awareness’ (Jones et al., 2009) whereas others advocate for ‘recollective memory’ (Gawronski & Walther, 2012).
 For example, participants may be aware of pairings during the acquisition (EC) phase but fail to recall this information during the retrieval (evaluative) phase.
 Although our confirmatory analyses demonstrated that Olson and Fazio’s (2001) surveillance task effect was replicated, these conceptual concerns raise questions as to whether this procedure represents a useful test of the unaware EC hypothesis.
 This further reinforces the need for caution when deriving theoretical claims and applied interventions based on such findings.

-To conclude, although we replicated the surveillance task effect, we urge others to be exceptionally cautious when using such an effect to make strong claims, especially when those claims are being used to justify new theory and interventions.
-We also encourage more careful reflection on existing theory and interventions that have already been founded on such an effect (e.g., March et al., 2018; Shaw et al., 2016).
+To conclude, although we replicated the surveillance task effect, we urge caution when using such an effect to make strong claims about ‘unaware EC’, especially when those claims are being used to justify new theory and interventions.
+We also encourage more careful reflection on existing theory and interventions that have already been founded on this effect (e.g., March et al., 2018; Shaw et al., 2016).
 Strong claims necessitate strong evidence; evidence that we are currently lacking.

 Author contributions